“Why would I ever fear success?”

 5. Understand Your Relationship With Fear

 The language you use, the things you say to yourself, and the ways you think about fear, all create the foundation that creates how you respond to fear.

 When you understand how these things work you’ll be able to respond in different ways.

-This means really honing in on the language you use, what you say to yourself on a regular basis, and honing in on the ways you talk about your fears of success.
+This means really honing in on the language you use, what you say to yourself on a regular basis, and the ways you talk to yourself about your fears of success.

-Take note of when you say things like “I can’t do that” or “It’s too hard” or “I’ll do that important thing later” and ask yourself if those are your fears speaking or if they’re true.
+Take note of when you say things like “I can’t do that”, “It’s too hard” or “I’ll do that important thing later” and ask yourself if those are your fears speaking or if they’re true.

 That inner critic is a liar.